IK-AVI/doctest/bli-help-files/drivers/main.md

-# BeoLiving Intelligence Home Automation System Drivers
+# System Drivers | PRO

-BeoLiving Intelligence supports most used Home Automation systems in the market.
-Here you will find BeoLiving Intelligence configuration and usage for each supported Home Automation system.
+BeoLiving Intelligencem, when updated to PRO, supports the most used Smart Home systems in the market.
+Here you will find BeoLiving Intelligence configuration and usage for some of the supported systems:

-## Driver's List
+### Driver's List

 + [BeoLink](BeoLink.md)
 + [BTicino](BTicino.md)